diegodoradofernandez/demo-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Online view

+The application is online in : http://www.nomatch.es/prueba